fern-api/fern/README.md

 # CLI Reference

-You can run the compiler by running the `generate` command:
+## `fern generate`

 ```
 fern generate [--group <group>] [--version <version>] [--local [--keepDocker]]
 ```

-It will validate your API and run the generators specified in `generators.yml`.
+This will validate your API and run the generators specified in `generators.yml`.

-#### Grouping
+`--group`

-In `generators.yml`, you can split up your generators into groups:
+In `genrators.yml`, you can split up your generators into groups.

 ```yaml
 groups: